vigji/python-cimec-2025/docs/project-instructions.md

 The final assignment of the course consists in a small Python project, ideally something that could be useful for your work or some extra-curricular endeavior.
 If you have already some half-backed or questionably written project going on, expanding and refactoring would also be suitable ideas!
 Look below for ideas and examples from last year.

-The deadline for the submission is **Friday, the 30th of August 2024**!
+The deadline for the submission is **Friday, the 29th of August 2025**!
 While you work on the project, feel free to ask for feedback at any point.

 ### Format
 The project should be **uploaded to a public repository in your GitHub**, named `python-cimec-name-surname`.
 A link to the repository will be the only accepted submission form!
-(There will be a class about publishing code on GitHub).
 If you have concerns about leaving it open, let us know and we can discuss it.

+> **:warning: Important :warning:**
+>
+> You must demonstrate understanding of basic Git operations:
+> 1. Creating a repository
+> 2. Cloning it to your computer
+> 3. Adding files, committing changes, and pushing to GitHub
+>
+> Files uploaded directly through GitHub's web interface (like uploading to Google Drive) will not be accepted (GitHub tracks how files were added to the repository).

 ### Project content
 Depending on the project, it could consist of one or more notebooks, and/or (encouraged) functions and classes defined in separate `.py` modules.